Skip to navigation Skip to content

 Roles and responsibilities

-• timely error feedback is discussed with Service Officers as part of the coaching conversation to support any learning and development opportunities
+• error feedback is discussed with the Service Officer as part of the coaching conversation.
+This supports any learning and development needs

-• analysis of errors.
-If errors were due to factors such as limited training, understanding the business rules, environmental or system based issues
+• they analyse any errors.
+For example, did the errors occur because there is limited training, understanding of the business rules, environmental or system based issues

-• carry out quality checks as specified in the sampling plan
+• carry out quality checks as outlined in the sampling plan

 • update and maintain technical knowledge, procedures and policies